containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 # Certs preparation and generation

+You can generate certificates using Containerum script or cfssl.

 > **Note**: All of steps in this article can be performed on your host machine on any other machine with the ssh access to all of your nodes.

-### Containerum script
+### Generate certs with Containerum script

 <a href="/files/gen-kube-ca.sh" target="_blank">`This script`</a> generates and maintains certificate infrastructure sufficient to run a Kubernetes cluster.

 Arguments:

-default              Initialize a CA and generate default set of certificates. prepare file.csr     Generate an extra certificate signing request. sign file.crt        Use CA to sign a CSR in file.csr.
+default - Initialize a CA and generate default set of certificates.

+prepare file.csr - Generate an extra certificate signing request.

+sign file.crt - Use CA to sign a CSR in file.csr.
 Result in file.crt.

 The script does not remove or overwrite any files with non-zero length - it completes the structure to its full state by generating missing files from files they are dependent on.